 The Board establishes and announces the locations and dates of each year’s examination based on the number of candidates and the geographic distribution of the candidates.

-Persons who have passed all three parts of the Certification Examination will receive a certificate and are designated as a Diplomate of the American Board of Toxicology.
+Persons who have the Certification Examination will receive a certificate and are designated as a Diplomate of the American Board of Toxicology.
 The term of certification is for five years.

 The ABT policy of Recertification identifies three performance criteria by which each Diplomate will be evaluated pursuant to recertification for five additional years.
 These criteria are: